Project: Qhronology (https://github.com/lgbishop/qhronology)

 if form == Forms.VECTOR.value or kind == Kinds.PURE.value:

-state = 0 * ket(levels[0], dim)
+matrix = 0 * ket(levels[0], dim, numerical, array)

 else: